Contact Us Today (424) 372-3112

 To obtain a conviction against a defendant for Penal Code 422 PC criminal threats, the Los Angeles County prosecutor has to be able to prove all the crucial factors of the offense, which are commonly known as the “elements of the crime” which are contained in CALCRIM 1300 Jury Instructions.
 These factors include that a defendant:

-• Made threats to kill or cause great bodily injury to victim
+• Made threats to kill or cause significant bodily injury to the victim

-• Threat was made verbally, in writing, or electronic communication
+• Threat was made verbally, in writing, or in electronic communication

 • The statement was intended to be understood as a threat